73. The Regensburg Address of Pope Benedict XVI, Part 2

 This new theology, according to Harnack, sans “unimportant” items such as the Trinity and the divinity of Christ, is a humanistic idol crafted in the image of man by humanistic artisans.
 Only then, Harnack says, can theology be restored back to the university in its “proper place” like a domesticated dog with all of the wildness of Greek philosophy tamed out of it.
 It is also akin to taking a beautiful mountain lion in a nature preserve, killing and stuffing it, and then “restoring” it back to the preserve in its lifeless form.

 If we have to submit to a theology higher than ourselves, we are not in control.
 Modern man wants to be in control.
 He wants to be the one calling the shots.
-Therefore, any theology has to be domesticated to do our bidding.
+Therefore, we have to domesticate any theology to do our bidding.
 Harnack’s language is a language of arrogance to say the least.

 One may state that Harnack is not throwing philosophy out at all for he talks about “reason.”
 But his reason is scientific and not philosophical.
 This has given rise to the heavy-handed scientism of our time that we all labor under like obedient slaves.
 This is “practical reason,” which is very Kantian ,which should be distinguished from the logos of God.